 11.5 Where appropriate, the Chief Executive may, in consultation with the Chairman, inform the Police and/or Local Authority Children's Social Care Services, and consult with the Police and/or Local Authority Children's Social Care Services as to what to do.
-It is likely to be appropriate where there is a suspicion that a criminal offence may have been committed or there is a possible risk of harm to a child that a report to the Police and/or Local Authority Children's Social Care Services and/or Local Authority Children's Social Care Services as to what to do.
-It is likely to be appropriate where there is a suspicion that a criminal offence may have been committed or there is a possible risk of harm to a child that a report to the Police and/or Local Authority Children's Social Care Services will be required.
+It is likely to be appropriate where there is a suspicion that a criminal offence may have been committed or there is a possible risk of harm to a child that a report to the Police and/or Local Authority Children's Social Care Services will be required along with the National Governing Body; England golf, LTA etc.